An exploratory study of existential guilt appeals in charitable advertisements

 MetadataShow full item record

-The study identifies the persuasive nature of negative emotional appeals, specifically the use of existential guilt appeals in charitable advertisements.
-A World Vision television ad was used to test the relationships between existential guilt, attitude towards the charitable organisation, inferences of manipulative intent, and charitable donation intentions.
-Attitude towards the charitable organisation was shown to have a direct and indirect impact on charitable donation intentions.
-However, inferences of manipulative intent did not moderate the relationship between existential guilt and charitable donation intentions.
-The study suggests future non-profit researchers should explore the role of emotional intensity and brand credibility on the effectiveness of each specific type of guilt appeal.
-Managerial implications and future directions are also discussed.
+This study investigates the persuasive nature of existential guilt appeals in charitable advertisements.
+A television advertisement was used to test the direct and indirect relationships between existential guilt, attitude towards the charitable organisation, inferences of manipulative intent (IMIs) and charitable donation intentions.
+The findings show that attitude towards the charitable organisation has a direct and indirect impact on charitable donation intentions.
+However, IMI did not moderate the relationship between existential guilt and charitable donation intentions.
+The study suggests that future non-profit researchers should explore the role of emotional intensity and brand credibility on the effectiveness of each specific type of guilt appeal.

 Showing items related by title, author, creator and subject.

 Lwin, Michael; Phau, Ian (2012)The study explores the relationships between existential guilt appeal, attitude towards the brand, inferences of manipulative intent, and purchase intentions.
 Research in advertising predominantly explores existential ...